Palestinian death toll in Gaza tops 69,000, local health officials say as more bodies are exchanged

 Bodies of hostages remaining in Gaza

-Israel confirmed Saturday that the remains given back the previous night were of an Israeli hostage who died while fighting Hamas in the militants’ 2023 attack that started the war.
-He was identified as that of Lior Rudaeff, according to a statement from Prime Minister Benjamin Netanyahu ’s office.
+Israel confirmed Saturday that the remains given back the previous night were of an Israeli hostage who died while fighting Hamas in the militants’ initial attack.
+He was identified as Lior Rudaeff, according to a statement from Prime Minister Benjamin Netanyahu ’s office.

 The Hostages and Missing Families Forum said Rudaeff was born in Argentina and moved to Kibbutz Nir Yitzhak, a farming community in southern Israel, as a child.
 He volunteered for more than 40 years as an ambulance driver and was a member of the community’s emergency response team.